Italy

 The running fight lasted for a long time and went as far as El Adem.
 All the Italian pilots came back unscathed, the 6o Gruppo between 16:00 and 16:05 while the 17o Gruppo returned at 16:20.

-It seems that the 1o Stormo’s pilots had met a mixed formation of 73 Squadron and 213 Squadron.
-At 15:40, some Hurricane IIC of 73 Squadron, (possibly twelve), covered by eleven Hurricane II from 213 Squadron (that had taken off at 15:35), had taken off for a protective cruise over Bir Hakeim.
-South-west of El Adem at a height between 8000 and 11000 feet, the pilots of 73 Squadron reported being jumped by a formation of twelve Bf 109 and Macchi C.202 despite the escort of 213 Squadron.
-They claimed to have probably shot down one of the attackers (Sergeant Ronald Baker in Hurricane BN402 claimed a probable Bf 109F) and to have damaged two more (Squadron Leader Derek Ward in Hurricane BN131/P and Sergeant Henry) while losing the plane of Sergeant Alan Stuart Wilson, who jumped with parachute but without suffering any additional loss.
-213 Squadron reported being attacked by four Bf 109s (possibly the Macchis of the 17o Gruppo) and claimed one of them damaged and two probably damaged.
-One Hurricane was slightly damaged.
-73 Squadron was back at 17:00.
+At 16:20 and south-west of El Adem at a height between 8000 and 11000 feet, the pilots of 73 Squadron reported being jumped by a formation of twelve Bf 109 and Macchi MC.202 despite the escort of 213 Squadron.
+They claimed to have probably shot down one of the attackers (Sergeant Ronald Baker in Hurricane BN402 claimed a probable Bf 109F) and to have damaged two more (Squadron Leader Derek Ward in Hurricane BN131/P and Sergeant L. T. Henry in BE372/H) while losing the Hurricane II BE568 of Sergeant Alan Stuart Wilson, who jumped with parachute but without suffering any additional loss.

 In 1943, Nioi still served in the 17o Gruppo Autonomo.